 Introduction from Head of School

 Next year you will begin the Examination Stage when you will start studying courses that will eventually lead to you gaining your first set of educational qualifications.

 At the end of Year 11 many of you will go on to study at the Sixth Form, some of you will go into other types of education and some of you will go straight into employment or training.
-Whatever you choose to do when you finish your studies at Kingsbury High School, the qualifications you will start studying next year will play a crucial part in your future success.
+Whatever you choose to do when you finish your studies at Kingsbury High School, the courses you will start studying next year will play a crucial part in your future success.